sigreen/install-kong-mesh-konnect-eks/README.md

 Please follow the below instructions to install a vanilla instance of EKS:

-1. Open `/tf-provision-eks/vpc.tf` to search & replace `simongreen` with your own name.
-That way, all EKS objects will be tagged with your name making them easily searchable.
-Also, update the AWS region and credentials profile (line 7) in this file to the region of your choice.
+1. Open `/tf-provision-eks/variables.tf` and update the default values of profile, region and aws-tag-name.
 2. Via the CLI, login to AWS using `aws configure`.
 3. Via the CLI, `cd tf-provision-eks` then run the following Terraform commands to standup Amazon EKS: